DataBiosphere/terra-axon-examples/ml_examples/ml4h/README.md

 When you create the notebook eenvironment, use 1 GPU (e.g., a V100).

 Alternately, you can try running the `ml4h_setup.ipynb` notebook from a Tensorflow notebook environment.
-(This installs `ml4h` via `pip` rather than directly from its repo).
+(This installs `ml4h` via `pip` rather than directly from its repo, and has other config differences).

 **Troubleshooting tip**: If you see GPU-related or ML framework-related errors running a notebook after having run another previously, **try shutting down all the other notebook kernels** and trying again, to make sure no other process has grabbed the GPU.